AfraidYetJoyful/ingenium_cartographer/README.md

 Bash scripts and config files for recording and slamming data for the Wheaton College Tel Shimron lidar project.
 This branch is being edited to use ROS2 Jazzy Jalisco.
 As of this writing (June 2025) it is NOT complete, and NOT functional.

-The following scripts work as intended: cleanup.sh; Default_Apps_Installer.sh; Install_Jazzy.sh; Ubuntu-Core-RPi-Default-Packages-Installer.sh; Install_LIO-SAM.sh
+The following scripts work as intended: cleanup.sh; Default_Apps_Installer.sh; Install_Jazzy.sh; Ubuntu-Core-RPi-Default-Packages-Installer.sh; Install_LIO-SAM.sh; record_to_bag.sh

-The following scripts do not yet work as intended: record_to_bag_dev_version.sh
+The following scripts do not yet work as intended: [None]

-The following scripts are relics from the ROS1 branch, and will eventually be fully replaced: display_bag.sh; install.sh; process_bag.sh; record_to_bag.sh; subtract.sh
+The following scripts are relics from the ROS1 branch, and will eventually be fully replaced: display_bag.sh; install.sh; process_bag.sh; subtract.sh

 ![Screenshot](blanchard.png)